Access and Equity

 - Tell us if you think you have been treated unfairly or unjustly.

-- Our Complaints Officer will fully investigate all complaints/grievances and report the outcome to you.
+- Our Compliance Officer will fully investigate all complaints/grievances and report the outcome to you.

 - If you are not satisfied with the resolution we will refer the matter to an independent mediator.